Alfred Hitchcock Collectors Guide: Murder! and Mary (1930/1931)

 • But 26 years before that, he directed two very different versions of this murder mystery

-• Both films were shot at the same time and place but with English and German casts
+• Both films were shot at the same time and place but with two English and German casts

 • Source novel author also penned Hitchcock’s experimental costume drama, Under Capricorn